The Relativistic Spherical Top as a Massive Twistor: Spherical top

-As emphasized by Steinhoff, when we have a set of gauge generators which forms a closed algebra under Poisson bracket, we are free to choose any one of infinitely many gauge-fixing conditions.
+In other words, the gauge algebra is abelian.
+As emphasized by Steinhoff, various spin supplementary conditions can be treated in a uniform manner as different gauge-fixing conditions for the same spin-gauge symmetry.
 We will focus on the covariant gauge in the rest of this paper.
+The implications of the covariant gauge include